 As the project’s focus shifts towards a new platform, use the expertise in your own team.
 Remember that any migration comes with its fair share of differences and limitations.
 Don’t force everything to be exactly the same when you rewrite software, especially if it can be done more efficiently or elegantly on the new platform.
 You want to know the old app but treat the new one like its own project.

 7. Use a checklist.

-One final thing I do before any software rewrite is sit down with the client and make a detailed checklist of what needs to be accomplished, when for, and what will determine the project’s success.
+One final thing I do before I rewrite software is sit down with the client and make a detailed checklist of what needs to be accomplished, when for, and what will determine the project’s success.
 Make sure you go over every potential problem that needs to be solved in the new iteration you’ll be building.
 This will help structure your thoughts and guide your development team moving forward, all while ensuring the rewrite you deliver is in line with the client’s expectations.

 To rewrite software successfully, plan ahead and communicate.